sujan22359/Solar-Panel-Detection-using-Deep-Learning/README.md

      result = predict('path_to_image.jpg', model)
      print(result)
 ## Results
 The model achieved high accuracy and ROC-AUC score on the test set, demonstrating its effectiveness in detecting solar panels.
-Below are some sample predictions: